 Currently, electricity tariffs vary according to the type of customer (commercial, farming, or domestic, for example) and their nationality.

-The DoE's current understanding of imposed tariffs for final customers is as listed in the table below.
+The DoE's current understanding of imposed tariffs for final customers is as listed below.

 Large user tariffs